ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Abstract

 \section{Abstract}

-{ Customizing image generation remains a core challenge in controllable image synthesis.
+Customizing image generation remains a core challenge in controllable image synthesis.
 For single-concept generation, maintaining both identity preservation and prompt alignment is challenging.
 In multi-concept scenarios, relying solely on a prompt without additional conditions like layout boxes or semantic masks, often leads to identity loss and concept omission.
 In this paper, we introduce ShowFlow, a comprehensive framework designed to tackle these challenges.
 We propose ShowFlow-S for single-concept image generation, and ShowFlow-M for handling multiple concepts.
-ShowFlow-S introduces a KronA-WED adapter, which integrates a Kronecker adapter with weight and embedding decomposition, and employs a disentangled learning approach with a novel attention regularization objective to enhance single-concept generation.
-Building on this foundation, ShowFlow-M directly reuses the learned models from ShowFlow-S to support multi-concept generation without extra conditions, incorporating a Subject-Adaptive Matching Attention (SAMA) and a layout consistency strategy as the plug-and-play module.
-Extensive experiments and user studies validate ShowFlow’s effectiveness, highlighting its potential in real-world applications like advertising and virtual dressing. }
+ShowFlow-S introduces a KronA-WED adapter, which integrates a Kronecker adapter with weight and embedding decomposition, and together with a novel Semantic-Aware Attention Regularization (SAR) training objective to enhance single-concept generation.
+Building on this foundation, ShowFlow-M directly reuses robust models learned by ShowFlow-S to support multi-concept generation without extra conditions, incorporating a Subject-Adaptive Matching Attention (SAMA) and a Layout Consistency guidance as the plug-and-play module.
+Extensive experiments and user studies validate ShowFlow’s effectiveness, highlighting its potential in real-world applications like advertising and virtual dressing.
+Our source code will be publicly available at \url{https://htrvu.github.io/showflow}.